-Bashir Bille, 40, stands by the body of his son, Noor Bashir, 4, as men pray prior to his burial at the Mogor I Maanyi IDP camp in Baidoa, Somalia on May 13, 2017.
-Noor died from complications from cholera, and was the third burial of the morning.
+SOMALIA.
+Baidoa.
+2017: Bashir Bille, 40, stands by the body of his son, Noor Bashir, 4, as men pray prior to his burial at the Mogor I Maanyi IDP camp in Baidoa.
+Noor died from complications from cholera which has plagued the camp.
+Noor was the third burial of the morning.

-Faysa Hasan, 5, sits on the floor of emergency ward of Borama Regional Hospital in Somalia on March 21, 2017.
+SOMALIA.
+Borama.
+2017: Faysa Hasan, 5, sits on the floor of emergency ward of Borama Regional Hospital in Somaliland, a self-declared state internationally recognised as an autonomous region of Somalia.
 Faysa was admitted to the hospital weighing only 11 kilograms after traveling from pastoral lands 17 kilometers away.
-Drought has particularly targeted pastoralists throughout the country, killing camels and livestock, leaving people with no source of income or food.
+Drought has particularly targeted pastoralists throughout the country, killing camels and livestock, leaving people with no source of income or food

-Haweeya Ahmed, 19, watches her son at her sister-in-law's home on March 22, 2017 in Cadow Yuurura.
+SOMALIA.
+Cadow Yuurura.
+2017: Haweeya Ahmed, 19, watches her son at her sister-in-law's home in Cadow Yuurura in Somaliland, a self-declared state internationally recognised as an autonomous region of Somalia.
 Ms. Ahmed moved with her husband and two children after losing 50 of their livestock to the drought.
 The small home is currently sheltering approximately 20 family members.
 The village is growing due to migrating pastoralists fleeing drought stricken areas.

-A lone calf stands tied to a tree outside the village of Beer, Somalia.
+SOMALIA.
+Beer.
+2017: A lone calf stands tied to a tree outside the village of Beer in Somaliland, a self-declared state internationally recognised as an autonomous region of Somalia.
 Drought conditions have led to a scarcity of clean water in the region.

-Osman Hasan Yare, about 70, is cared for by a relative at Tawwakul 2 Diinsoor in Baidoa, Somalia.
-Yare came to the camp of close to 155,000 people with his family two months ago because of the drought, and is now afflicted by what his relatives think is a urinary tract infection.
+SOMALIA.
+Baidoa.
+2017: Osman Hasan Yare, about 70, is cared for by a relative at Tawwakul 2 Diinsoor.
+Yare came to the camp with his family two months ago because of the drought and is afflicted by what his relatives think is a urinary tract infection.